raadad/node-workout-robot/Readme.md

 =========================

 This web application will help you keep fit on your lunch-break by designing and running a workout for your to perform.
+You are able to configure how long you want your workout to go for, and how intense you want it to be.

+Once your ready, click start workout, and quickly follow the instructions marked in blue, make sure you pace yourself as even a 10 minute workout can be difficult.

 Note:
 -----
 Other than the libraries I used, the only code I did not write was the CSS - CSS styling is very time consuming and depending on what your doing, you can spend 3 hours trying to got even a small part of an application to look right.
-In-spite of all the RAD software \ languages and libraries I used - this application still took me 12 hours to build.
+In-spite of all the RAD software \ languages and libraries I used - this application still took me appx 12 hours to build.

 Running
 -------------
-This application was developed inside  a Vagranted Environment, so will require Vagrant to be installed for the following commands to work http://www.vagrantup.com/ has information on how to install vagrant
+This application was developed inside  a Vagranted Environment, so it will require Vagrant to be installed for the following commands to work http://www.vagrantup.com/ has information on how to install vagrant

-######Firstly
+######To Begin
 	unzip the project and cd into the project directory
 ######Execute:
 	vagrant box add precise64 http://files.vagrantup.com/precise64.box